 The following steps guide you in connecting to your Windows VPS from Windows XP, Vista, and Windows 7:

-- After logging in your local system, go to the Start Menu.
+- After logging in to your local system, go to the Start Menu.

 - Select Run.